Oslo Metro: Line 4

-Line T5
+Line 5

-Line T6 (under construction)
+Line 6 (under construction)

 A new metro line that will extend from Majorstuen to Fornebu is under construction as of December 2020, aiming to be completed in 2027.

 An agreement has been reached and signed between the Oslo city government and the Norwegian state that would share the cost of 13 billion NOK equally between the city and the national government.

-Line T7 (proposed)
+Line 7 (proposed)

 Stations

 The system consists of 101 stations, of which 17 are underground or indoors.
-The only underground station on the pre-metro western network was Nationaltheatret, and most of the underground station are in the common tunnel under the city center, or in shorter tunnel sections on the eastern network; in particular the Furuset Line runs mainly underground, with all but Haugerud built in or at the opening of a tunnel.
+The only underground station on the pre-metro western network was Nationaltheatret, and most of the underground stations are in the common tunnel under the city center, or in shorter tunnel sections on the eastern network; in particular the Furuset Line runs mainly underground, with all but Haugerud built in or at the opening of a tunnel.

-Stations in the city center are located close to large employment centers as well as connection possibilities to other modes of transport, such as tram, rail and bus.
+Stations in the city center are located close to large employment centers as well as connections to other modes of transport, such as tram, rail and bus.
 All stations can be identified at ground level by signs with a blue T in a circle.
-Stations outside the center are unmanned since the 1995, with ticket machines for fare purchase; some stations feature kiosks.
-A system of turnstiles have been installed, but will never be activated due to security issues.
+Stations outside the center have been unstaffed since 1995, with ticket machines for fare purchase; some stations feature kiosks.
+A system of turnstiles has been installed, but there are no plans to activate the turnstiles, due to security issues.
 All stations have step-free accessibility through at least one entrance (except the inbound platform at Frøen), and the platform height is aligned with the train cars.